-During the panel, Rida Hamid from Latino Muslim Unity said all mothers are activists because they have to “raise good human beings.”
+During the panel, Rida Hamida from Latino Muslim Unity said all mothers are activists because they have to “raise good human beings.”

-As a single mother who is both Latina and Muslim, Hamid has fought very hard against stereotypes that are aimed toward her communities.
+As a single mother who is both Palestinian and Muslim, Hamida has fought very hard against stereotypes that are aimed toward her communities.

-“I refuse to be identified based on someone else’s perception of myself,” Hamid said.
+“I refuse to be identified based on someone else’s perception of myself,” Hamida said.

 Gwen Alexis, professor of African American studies at CSUF shared her experience of growing up in the ghetto.

 “I didn’t think of myself — and I still don’t think of myself — as an activist.
 I think of myself as someone who saw a need and wanted to help,” Alexis said.